4d/docs/website/translated_docs/es/Debugging/debugging-remote.md

 1. On the remote 4D client that has the debugger attached, select **Run** > **Detach Remote Debugger**.
 2. In the 4D Server menu bar, select **Edit** > **Attach debugger**.

+> When the debugger is attached to the server (default), all server processes are automatically executed in cooperative mode to enable debugging.
+This can have a significant impact on performance.
+When you don't need to debug on the server machine, it is recommended to detach the debugger and attach it to a remote machine if necessary.

 ## Attaching debugger at startup